-- (i) Net investment in capital assets- This consists of capital assets, less accumulated depreciation and amortization. - (ii) Restricted This consists of net position that is legally restricted by outside parties or by law through constitutional provisions or enabling legislation.
-When both restricted and unrestricted resources are available for use, generally it is the Office's policy to use restricted resources first, then unrestricted resources when they are needed. - (iii) Unrestricted This consists of net position that does not meet the definition of "restricted" or "net investment in capital assets."
+- (i) Net investment in capital assets- This consists of capital assets, less accumulated depreciation and amortization. - (ii) Net Right to use lease asset This consists of assets that represent the Office privilege to use a leased item over the duration of an agreed-upon lease term, less accumulated amortization. - (iii) Restricted This consists of net position that is legally restricted by outside parties or by law through constitutional provisions or enabling legislation.
+When both restricted and unrestricted resources are available for use, generally it is the Office's policy to use restricted resources first, then unrestricted resources when they are needed.

+(iv) Unrestricted - This consists of net position that does not meet the definition of "restricted" or "net investment in capital assets."

-(h) Commonwealth Appropriations
+(u) Commonwealth Appropriations